galderz/fibula/README.md

   as well as the metadata for the user benchmarks, are stored into a single `BenchmarkList` file.
   This enables benchmarks in the current project and in any of its dependencies to be located successfully.

-## JMH Wishlist

-aka "The shopping list for Shipilev".

-The patches in the JMH [`1.38-patches` branch](https://github.com/galderz/jmh/tree/1.38-patches).

-Make `org.openjdk.jmh.runner.ForkedMain` public.
-This is the entry point for the runner process.
-Fibula currently uses reflection to access and instantiate it.

-Switch `org.openjdk.jmh.runner.Runner.getForkedMainCommand`
-from package private to protected.
-That way it can be extended without the need to create a split package situation.

-A cleaner way to adjust the target runner specific benchmark parameters.
-`jvm` and `jvmArgs` could be adjusted by wrapping `Options` around, and returning the correct values based on the target runner.
-`jdkVersion`, `vmName`, `vmVersion` and `jmhVersion` are trickier to easily adjust.
-Although `PrintPropertiesMain` can help when the target jvm and the bootstrap jvm are different, it falls short to cover scenarios like this.
-An alternative way would be to extend `AbstractOutputFormat`, wrap the original `OutputFormat` instance, and reimplement the `startBenchmark` logic.
-The issue with this approach is that `startBenchmark` is a lengthy method, but the benefit is that no reflection is needed.

-More of the `jmh-core-it` code could be reused by Fibula if the way the `Runner` instance is constructed would be abstracted away.
-Doing so would enable not only benchmark annotated code to be reused, but the code that starts the runner and asserts expectations as well.

 ## Makefile Guide